 20 Top Signs of Autism in Children and Adults (Recommended)

 Disclaimer: Hey there!
-Just a heads up that some of the links on my blog are Amazon affiliate links, which means I earn a commission if you make a purchase through my links at no additional cost to you.
-Not only do these purchases help support my blog, but they also allow me to continue sharing the best products and services that I've personally used and loved.
+Just wanted to let you know that some of the links on aprilnarducci.com are Amazon affiliate links.
+This means I may earn a commission if you make a purchase through these links, at no additional cost to you.
+Your purchases not only help support aprilnarducci.com but also enable me to keep providing resources and support for families and caregivers of individuals with special needs.
 Thank you for your support!

-The information presented on aprilnarducci.com is intended exclusively for educational purposes and should not be construed as a substitute for professional medical advice, diagnosis, or treatment.
-It is highly recommended that individuals with any health concerns or questions seek the guidance of a qualified health expert or physician.
+Please note that the information provided on aprilnarducci.com is intended solely for educational purposes and should not be considered a substitute for professional medical advice, diagnosis, or treatment.
+It's important to consult a qualified health expert or physician for any health concerns or questions you may have.

 What is Autism?